Confused about Essential Oils? Here are essential oil facts so you can better understand what they are, how to use them, and more.

 Soon after, I thought I should try to find the best essential oils company for my buck, so I set out to compare a bunch of essential oils companies to find out more about the differences between then.

-Along the way, I've learned a lot about essential oils, and believe me, they are fascinating.
+Along the way, I've learned a lot about essential oils and facts about them, and believe me, they are fascinating.

 Some of what I have learned I put in this new guide to Essential Oils – What You NEED to Know Before You Buy.